gene9/make-you-a-database/README.md

 State of this guide

 * Basic outline is in place
-* Algorithms need to be tweaked to make later additions easier
-* Multi-column join is not yet tested
+* Multi-column join needs cleaning up

 # Make you a database